smart-wpa/lincoln-field-site/lincoln-field.md

 SPS and Seattle Parks are focusing on exploration of Woodland Park as a potential location for a new full-size synthetic turf field.
 Woodland Park could provide a longer-term solution that meets Lincoln’s athletic needs and supports the larger community.

 Engagement with the Woodland Park area community and other park stakeholders will be a key part of the process.

-*   A siting study will begin this Fall (2025)
+A siting study will begin this Fall (2025)

 *   This approach ensures the park’s character remains intact, balancing current community use with minor additional school-related use.
 *   We are not planning lighting for this revised proposal.
 *   This proposal is still under review by SPR and subject to their approval prior to moving forward.

-#### Next Steps and Stakeholder Engagement

-We appreciate the robust feedback from the community regarding where to locate a synthetic turf athletic field for Lincoln High School as well as for potential use by Hamilton International Middle School.

-Currently, we are discussing next steps with Seattle Parks and Recreation (SPR).
-All feedback received through comment cards, by email, and though our Let’s Talk portal has been shared with SPR, and they have attended both community meetings.

-We will continue to update the website when we have additional information to share.
+* * *

-#### Community Input Received
+### Community Input Received

 Community members have requested access to the raw feedback received.